-She has received two honorary doctorates from Northern Canada universities and is the recipient of numerous awards, including:
+She has received two honorary doctorates of letters and of education from Ontario, Canada universities and is the recipient of numerous awards, including:

 In 2005 Gannon authored “I is for Infidel: From Holy War, to Holy Terror, 18 Years Inside Afghanistan,” an examination of the Taliban and post-Taliban period, published by PublicAffairs.